ucrbioinfo/AMPS/README.md

 The output is a text file containing a binary vector saved in <code> ./output/ </code> folder.

+### Motif Finding

+The interpretablity of the module is implemented by <code> motif_finding.py <\code> module.
+This module gets a pre-trained model and a number of sequences in a fasta file and writes out a file which contains the important part of each sequence.
+The output file is in .fasta format and will be saved in <code> ./motifs/ <\code> directory.
+This module uses Grad-CAM for finding the activation map vector.
+After calculating the activation map it selects the most important sub-sequence by sliding a window of length fifty along the input, and reporting the window with the highest average of activation map vector.
+You can give the output of this module to MEME and TOMTOM for finding important motifs matching in the motif Databases

+1. <code> -mdl, --model_address: trained model address, required</code>
+2. <code> -seqs, --sequence_file: fasta file containing the sequences which you want to find the motifs in them., required</code>
+3. <code> -ms, --motif_size: size of motifs to search in the input set</code>
+4. <code> -o, --output: output_file_name</code>

+  As a sample you can run this over a sample of sequences provided in this repository:

+  <code>python motif_finding.py -mdl ./models/sample_organismCG.mdl -seqs ./sample/motif_input_sample.fa<\code>

 ### GeneBody methylation

 The methylation analysis in the gene-body and flanking regions are implemented in the <code> gene_body_analysis.py </code>.
 This module divides the flanking regions and gene body into several bins and then in the genome-wide calculates the average methylation in each bin.
 Module inputs: